KALMUS-Color-Toolkit/KALMUS/paper/joss-paper.md

 | Foreground	| Yes | Yes | Yes | Yes | Yes |  Yes | No |
 | Background	| Yes | Yes | Yes | Yes | Yes |  Yes | No |

-Table:  A summary of the various metrics one can use to calculate the color of a frame and what parts of a frame will be used to calculate the color of the frame.
+Table 1:  A summary of the various metrics one can use to calculate the color of a frame and what parts of a frame will be used to calculate the color of the frame.

 | Comparison metric | Range | References |